badamczewski/PowerUp/README.md

 [ShowASMDocs(offset={X}) <- Used on Any to turn on ASM code documentation.
 The offset argument controls the offset from ASM code where the docs are rendered.
 [ShortAddr]   <- Used on Any to have short address lines in the output ASM code.
 [ShortAddr(by={X})] <- Used on Any to have short address lines in the output ASM code.
 The additional argument is used to control the cut level.
+//up:showCode         <- Show source code maps, that map assembly instructions to source code.
+//up:showGuides       <- Used to enable jump guides in the ASM outputs.
+//up:showASMDocs      <- Used to turn on ASM code documentation.
+//up:showASMDocs offset = {X | auto} <- Used to enable jump guides in the ASM outputs.
+The offset argument decides the position of the documentation.
+//up:simpleNames      <- Simplify compiler generated names.
 ```

+Due to some limitations with C# attributes certain features will remain exclusively as comment-level attributes.

 ### GO Decompilation